JFKongphop/ZadeLend/README.md

 # ZadeLend: Cross-Chain Asset Collateralized Loan with ZK Withdrawal

-ZadeLend is a cross-chain, privacy-preserving lending protocol where users deposit NFTs on Ethereum L1 and privately withdraw stablecoin loans on L2.
-Using zero-knowledge proofs and Chainlink CCIP, the system ensures unlinkable deposits and withdrawals with verifiable execution.
-Users earn stablecoins instantly upon NFT deposit, then later withdraw loans without revealing which asset they used.
+ZadeLend is a cross-chain, privacy-preserving lending protocol where users deposit assets on Ethereum L1 and privately withdraw stablecoin loans on L2.
+Using zero-knowledge proofs and Chainlink CCIP, the system ensures unlinkable transactions with verifiable execution.
+Users earn stablecoins instantly upon Asset deposit, then later withdraw loans without revealing which asset they used.
 All actions are trustless and private — loan amounts are public, but user identities and asset details remain hidden.

 ## Key Features

-- Privacy-preserving loan withdrawals: Only the proof is public, not which NFT was deposited.
+- Privacy-preserving loan withdrawals: Only the proof is public, not which asset was deposited.
-- Cross-chain communication: Uses Chainlink CCIP for secure message passing.
+- Cross-chain communication: Chainlink CCIP for secure message passing.
-- Double-spend prevention: The nullifiers mapping prevents reusing proofs.
+- Double-spend prevention: Nullifiers mapping prevents reusing proofs.
-- Time-locked collateral: NFT is locked on the origin chain for a fixed period.
+- Time-locked collateral: User assets are locked on the origin chain for a fixed period.
 - Reward-based incentive: Users are rewarded with USDC on deposit to encourage participation.

 ## Smart Contract Responsibilities

-### NFTDepositor (Chain A)
+### AssetDepositor (Chain A)
-- Stores and locks NFTs.
+- Stores and locks assets.
-- Emits NFTDeposit events.
+- Emits AssetDeposit events.
 - Sends commitments cross-chain via Chainlink CCIP.
 - Manages LINK fee balances.
-- Allows user to payback USDC to unlock their NFT.
+- Allows user to payback USDC to unlock their collateral.

 ### LoanWithdrawer (Chain B)
 - Maintains a Merkle Tree of commitments.